pypa/packaging.python.org/source/tutorial.rst

-By default, :ref:`pip` and :ref:`setuptools` are installed into each new virtualenv environments.
+By default, :ref:`pip` and :ref:`setuptools` are installed into each new virtualenv environment.
 I.e. when working in an activated virtual environment, you'll be using installs of :ref:`pip` and :ref:`setuptools` that are unique to that environment.